Mistletoebird: Breeding

 Mistletoebirds conduct elaborate courtship and nuptial displays where, with a horizontal body, the male sways from side to side fluttering its wings, flicking its tail and displaying flashes of red.
 The female flies to a nearby branch where she flutters her wings.
 The male flies to her, mates and immediately they depart together.
 Mistletoebird pairs nest solitarily and raise up to 3 broods per season.
 The breeding season is from August to April depending where in Australia, but usually coincides with the fruiting of mistletoe.
 The nest can be found in many different plants but especially in eucalyptus, mistletoe, and acacia trees where it is suspended from an outer twig or thin horizontal branch and concealed among foliage.
 The nest is pear shaped with a slit side entrance and is usually made of plant down, wool, spider webs and spider egg sacs.
 The outside of the nest is coated with dry plant material like leaves, bark and lichen.
 The nest is built by the female, but accompanied by the male who assists very occasionally.
 Incubation is by the female but it has been recorded that males do sit the nest while the female is away.
 She will lay a clutch of three or four white eggs, each measuring 17 × 11 mm, oval in shape.
-Incubation period is between 10–12 days and the young remain in the nest for approximately 15 days.
+Incubation period is between 10 and 12 days and the young remain in the nest for approximately 15 days.
 The fledglings are fed by both parents but mainly by the female.
 Newly hatched birds are initially fed arthropods, after which mistletoe berry pulp is then gradually introduced into their diet.
 After about two weeks, when they are ready to fledge, the mistletoe berry pulp comprises 80% of food intake of the young mistletoebird.
 Both parents remove the fecal sacs left by the young in the nest.